Protecting and preserving Southern Michigan

 “I would encourage other landowners who are considering protecting their land to think seriously about it.
 If you value open spaces and open land, you must protect it now, not wait.”

-Fran Laird and her family donated the land now known as the Beckwith Conservancy to the Legacy Land Conservancy for a nature preserve.
+Fran Laird and her family donated the land that became Beckwith Preserve.

 generic_large

-“Thank you for walking & talking Dad (and me) through this – It is such a good feeling to know the land is preserved.”
+“Thank you for walking and talking Dad (and me) through this.
+It is such a good feeling to know the land is preserved.”

 nordblom_large